AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Documentation/Identity/Identity_AutomationIdentity.md

 ## `Update Automation Identity`

-Update a Automation Identity.
-A non-Administrator caller must have all roles belonging to the existing Automation Identity, as well as any roles being added.
+Update a automation identity.
+A non-Administrator caller must have all roles belonging to the existing automation identity, as well as any roles being added.

 ### Request